271 Education Abroad

 3. All international education programs must brief program participants regarding student conduct expectations including, but not limited to, alcohol and drug use, visitation, prohibited locations, and abuse of laws and customs of the country to be visited.

-4. A student’s removal from an international program may be conducted in accordance with Policy 504 Student Disciplinary Rules and/or the host institution policies on student conduct, whichever is more conservative in keeping with Policy 504 Student Disciplinary Rules.
+4. A student’s removal from an international program may be conducted in accordance with Policy 540 Student Conduct and/or the host institution policies on student conduct, whichever is more conservative in keeping with Policy 540 Student Conduct.
 Students should become familiar with the host institution’s policies governing student conduct, and a discussion of such policies should be a part of the student’s orientation session.

 G. Academic and Logistical Program Assessment.
 MTSU will assess both academic and logistical aspects of education abroad programs which they operate or sponsor.